Athens travel tips

 Holiday travel prices have gone through the roof in Athens since the drachma was replaced by the euro.

-A three star hotel room in the Plaka will usually be priced around US$175 per night.
-International hotel chains further from the Athens city centre are likely to cost around US$360 per night.
+The cheapest hotel room you’re likely to find in the Plaka will be priced around 60 euros per night (2011), most around 90 euros.
+International hotel chains further from the Athens city centre are likely to cost around 175 euros per night.

-Eating and drinking have also become fairly expensive in Athens, where a cup of coffee can cost as much as US$3.20.
+Eating and drinking can be fairly expensive in Athens, where a cup of coffee had an average price of 4.7 euros in 2011.

-Keep in mind that much of the restauarant cooking is superb and during your holiday travel you'll enjoy some of the most authentic, enjoyable Greek cuisine in the world.
+Keep in mind that much of the restaurant cooking is superb and during your holiday travel you’ll enjoy some of the most authentic, enjoyable Greek cuisine in the world.

-A taxi fare from the airport is usually about US$29.
-Taxi drivers in Athens used to be notorious for ripping off tourists but a government crackdown on overcharging, vehicle quality and driver behaviour has forced them to clean up their act.
+A taxi from the airport to central Athens takes about 40 minutes and in 2011 cost about 56 euros.
+Taxi drivers in Athens used to be notorious for ripping off tourists but a government crackdown on overcharging, vehicle quality and driver behaviour has forced many (but not all) to clean up their act.
+It’s well worth negotiating a set fare to a destination before entering a cab.

 The longer your holiday, the more the City of Athens will grow on you.
 Despite being noisy, dusty, messy and frustrating in some areas, Athens is fun and its numerous holiday tourist attractions provide fascinating adventures.